+At a recent doctor’s visit, your physician tells you that you need to start eating more foods that lower cholesterol.
 Uh-oh.
 You’re a lifelong fan of fast food, french fries, and sweets.
-But at a recent doctor's visit, you found out that you need to change your diet to help lower your cholesterol.
-You need a go-to list of foods that lower cholesterol and you need it yesterday.
+Now you need a go-to list of cholesterol-reducing foods and you need it yesterday.
 If this sounds like you, then you’ve come to the right place.

 What is cholesterol?
 Why is it important?

 Cholesterol is a lipid (similar to fat) that is needed by your body to perform a variety of essential functions.
-Such functions include:
+Some of these functions include: